Above and below – Joan Winfield in 1942. Press photo, source unknown, in the author’s collection.

 Above: Joan Winfield as she appeared in The Des Moines Register (Iowa), 4 March 1945.
 Beauty, swimsuits and health were important features of Joan’s publicity, and for someone confined mostly to minor or un-credited roles, she enjoyed remarkable publicity.
 Via Newspapers.com.

 Hotham St East Melbourne in 2020.
-The last MacGillicuddy home in Melbourne, the grey building on the right and now a private residence again, looks out on this streetscape that has changed little since Joan revisited it in 1960.
+The last MacGillicuddy home in Melbourne, the grey building (the grey is an extension on the front of a Victorian building) on the right is now a private residence again.
+It looks out on a streetscape that has changed little since Joan revisited it in 1960.
 Author’s collection

 Joan returned to Australia in 1959, while John was directing and writing scripts for the TV series Whiplash, an Australian “western” starring Peter Graves.
 They visited the beautiful MacGillicuddy home in Hotham Street, East Melbourne.
 Much to her horror, it had become a scruffy boarding house.
 But her old school nearby, Catholic Ladies College, was still operating and some of the nuns who taught Joan were there to greet her.
 In his autobiography, John recalled being deeply moved by the welcome given to his wife in the school’s best parlour.
 Sister Bernard held Joan’s hand for the entire visit and recounted what had happened to her classmates and all of the nuns.